The Robert F. Parker Principal Dancer

 Ms. Kajiya joined American Ballet Theatre's Studio Company in September 2001.
 She became an apprentice with the main Company in 2002 and was promoted to the corps de ballet in June.
 She was appointed a soloist with American Ballet Theatre (ABT) in August 2007.

-Her repertoire includes Gamzatti and first and second Shades variations in La Bayadère; Blossom in Cinderella; Aurora in Coppélia; Gulnare and an Odalisque in Le Corsaire; Kitri, Amour and a Flower Girl in Don Quixote; Giselle, Zulma and the peasant pas de deux in Giselle; Valencienne in The Merry Widow; Clara and the Grand Pas de Deux in Alexei Ratmansky's The Nutcracker; Clara in Kevin McKenzie's The Nutcracker; Olga in Onegin; Henrietta in Raymonda; Princess Florine, the Lilac Fairy, the Fairy of Joy and the Fairy of Fervor in The Sleeping Beauty; the pas de trois, cygnets, Polish Princess and Hungarian Princess in Swan Lake; the Waltz in Les Sylphides, Tchaikovsky Pas de Deux, Miranda in The Tempest and leading roles in Baker's Dozen, Ballo della Regina, Birthday Offering, Brief Fling, Chamber Symphony, Dark Elegies, Désir, Diversion of Angels, Drink to Me Only With Thine Eyes, In the Upper Room, The Leaves Are Fading, Overgrown Path, Petite Mort, Rabbit and Rogue, Seven Sonatas, Sinfonietta, Symphony in C and Theme and Variations.
+Her repertoire includes Gamzatti and first and second Shades variations in La Bayadère; Blossom in Cinderella; Swanhilda in Coppélia; Gulnare and an Odalisque in Le Corsaire; Kitri, Amour and a Flower Girl in Don Quixote; Giselle, Zulma and the peasant pas de deux in Giselle; Valencienne in The Merry Widow; Clara and the Grand Pas de Deux in Alexei Ratmansky's The Nutcracker; Clara in Kevin McKenzie's The Nutcracker; Olga in Onegin; Henrietta in Raymonda; Aurora, Princess Florine, the Lilac Fairy, the Fairy of Joy and the Fairy of Fervor in The Sleeping Beauty; the pas de trois, cygnets, Polish Princess and Hungarian Princess in Swan Lake; the Waltz in Les Sylphides, Tchaikovsky Pas de Deux, Miranda in The Tempest and leading roles in Baker's Dozen, Ballo della Regina, Birthday Offering, Brief Fling, Chamber Symphony, Dark Elegies, Désir, Diversion of Angels, Drink to Me Only With Thine Eyes, In the Upper Room, The Leaves Are Fading, Overgrown Path, Petite Mort, Rabbit and Rogue, Seven Sonatas, Sinfonietta, Symphony in C and Theme and Variations.
 She created a leading role in Alexei Ratmansky's Dumbarton.

 Ms. Kajiya joined Houston Ballet as a first soloist in 2014 and was promoted to principal dancer in November 2014 following her performance as the Sugar Plum Fairy in Ben Stevenson’s The Nutcracker.